Bilalss1/Biofilm-Formation-Genotypic-Characterization-of-Bifidobacteria/README.md

 # Biofilm-Formation-Genotypic-Characterization-of-Bifidobacteria
-A research project investigating whether Bifidobacterium strains from commercial yoghurt and probiotic supplements possess the ability to form beneficial biofilms and carry genes associated with that trait.
-Completed as part of an MSc project and later published in a peer-reviewed journal.
+Research project evaluating the biofilm-forming ability and genetic characteristics of Bifidobacteria isolated from commercial yogurts and probiotic supplements sold in the UK.
+Completed as part of my MSc project and published in a peer-reviewed journal.

 **📌 Abstract**

-Biofilms are structured microbial communities that allow bacteria to survive longer and compete against pathogens.
-This study **isolated Bifidobacteria** from commercial yoghurt products and probiotic supplements in the **UK** to determine their ability to **form biofilms** and whether they carry genetic markers linked to this behaviour.
-Isolates were identified using selective media, Gram staining, biochemical tests and a RapID ANA II system.
-Biofilm formation was quantified using the crystal violet microtiter plate assay and compared with known pathogenic biofilm-forming organisms, including **S. aureus (MRSA)**, **P. aeruginosa**, **E. coli**, **Listeria monocytogenes** and others.
-**Genetic characterisation** was performed using **ITS-PCR** (16S–23S rDNA intergenic spacer region) followed by **gel electrophoresis** to confirm species-specific bands.
-This study supports the idea that food-derived Bifidobacteria can form protective and beneficial biofilms, helping to improve gut colonization and reduce infection risk.
-These findings provide important groundwork for future wet-lab validation and for improving the functional design of probiotic foods and therapeutics.
+Biofilms help probiotic bacteria survive harsh digestive conditions, attach to the gut lining, and protect against harmful pathogens.
+This project focused on Bifidobacteria, a key gut-friendly microbe widely used in fermented dairy foods and supplements.
+The goal was to determine whether strains found in popular products can form strong biofilms and whether their genetic identity matches consumer claims.
+Eight isolates were obtained from four commercial yogurts and two probiotic supplements using selective culturing under anaerobic conditions.
+Biofilm formation was assessed over 24, 48, and 72 hours using the crystal violet assay, showing that most isolates demonstrated increasing and measurable biofilm formation over time.
+Several strains performed comparably to known probiotic references, indicating good colonization potential in the gut.
+To confirm their identity, **DNA was extracted** and amplified using **ITS-PCR** targeting the 16S–23S rDNA region, followed by gel electrophoresis.
+All tested isolates produced clear bands with distinguishable patterns, confirming they were Bifidobacteria and showing genetic diversity among strains. **Statistical analysis** revealed a significant link between incubation time and biofilm strength.
+This research demonstrates that many commercial products do contain Bifidobacteria capable of forming beneficial biofilms, improving survival in the human gut, and supporting long-term gut health.
+These results highlight the importance of validated probiotic strains and contribute data toward more reliable probiotic development.

-**🧪 Method Overview**
+**🔬 Methods Overview**

-- Collected commercial yoghurt and food supplement samples
-- Selective isolation of Bifidobacteria using RCA + mupirocin
+- Selective isolation under anaerobic conditions
-- Gram reaction and biochemical testing
+- Colony morphology & biochemical confirmation
-- RapID ANA II identification
-- Crystal violet assay for biofilm quantification
+- Crystal violet biofilm quantification (24/48/72 hr)
-- DNA extraction and ITS-PCR
+- DNA extraction
+- ITS-PCR using Bt-2 primers
-- Gel electrophoresis for molecular confirmation
+- Gel electrophoresis for band profiling
-- Statistical analysis using One-Way ANOVA + Post-Hoc testing
+- Statistical relationship analysis

-**🛠️ Tools / Software Used**
+**🛠️ Tools Used**

-- RapID ANA II
-- SPSS
+- Biofilm formation assay
-- PCR Thermocycler
+- ITS-PCR
-- Gel Documentation System
+- Gel electrophoresis
+- DNA extraction kit
+- Standard microbial culturing system
+- Statistical analysis software

-**🔍 Key Outcomes**
+**🧪 Key Outcomes**

-- Bifidobacteria from everyday foods demonstrate measurable biofilm formation
-- Pathogenic vs. probiotic biofilm profiles can be compared for clinical relevance
-- ITS-PCR confirms species identity, supporting further genomic work
-- Highlights potential for improved probiotic-based infection prevention strategies
+- Commercial probiotics contain biofilm-forming Bifidobacteria
+- Strongest biofilm observed around 48 hours
+- Genetic diversity confirmed via ITS-PCR
+- Supports probiotic efficacy in real-world products

 🔗 **External Links**